 Read more about syphilis.

-This is a common viral infection that appears a few weeks or months after sex with an infected person.
-It can cause pinhead-sized growths, mostly on or around the head of the penis but also in and around the anus.
+This is a common viral infection caused by the human papillomavirus (HPV).
+It appears a few weeks or months after sex with an infected person.
+It can cause pinhead-size growths, mostly on or around the head of the penis but also in and around the bottom (anus).

-The sooner warts are treated, the easier they are to deal with.
-You can't treat genital warts with the same cream you use for warts on the hands.
-A doctor will freeze them or use a cream to remove them.
+The sooner warts are treated, the easier they are to manage.
+You cannot treat genital warts with the same type of cream you use for warts on other parts of your body.
+A doctor will freeze them or prescribe a cream to remove them.

 Read more about genital warts.

-Public lice (also known as 'crabs') are small, parasitic insects that live in body hair.
-They are the most common STI .
+Public lice (also known as "crabs") are small, parasitic insects that live in body hair.

-They only grow to pinhead size so can be difficult to spot, although their tiny dark eggs can be seen stuck to hair.
+They are very small (only 2mm), so they can be difficult to see, although their tiny dark eggs can be seen stuck to hair.

-Treatment can be done at home with lotions or creams bought at a chemist (no prescription is needed).
+Treatment can be done at home with lotions or creams bought from a pharmacy (no prescription is needed).